 How do you know if your water is bad?

-Running a water test is a quick way to diagnose your water problems, but there are a few tell tale signs that can tell you that you might have a water problem.
+Running a water test is a quick way to diagnose your water problems, but there are a few tell-tale signs that you might have a water problem.

 - Have you noticed your birds’ water intake go down?
 Birds don’t stop drinking without cause, and as we know, low water consumption means less feed consumption.